oacore/content/pages/ref-audit.md

 the discoverability and visibility of the institutions’ research outputs.

 1. **Make sure that your institutional repository/ies are registered in CORE**:
-We are constantly working towards CORE harvesting all repositories available.
+We are constantly working towards CORE indexing all repositories available.
 However, as repositories sometimes change their web locations, platforms or some institutions introduce multiple repositories, we advise institutions to check that their repositories are registered and listed on the CORE’s data